Centre for Research and Development | Arts

 Centre for Research and Development | CRD

-The Centre for Research and Development oversees all research at the University of Brighton Faculty of Arts:
+The Centre for Research and Development oversees all research at the University of Brighton's College of Arts and Humanities:

 - fostering and promoting research excellence across the spectrum of arts disciplines: creative and performing arts, architecture, design, media and the humanities